 strawberries and fresh cream

 For those of you who haven’t been, Tuscany is simply breathtaking.
 Besides all of the rolling hills and vineyards, the other thing that always blows me away is the crisp freshness of the air.
 The air is so fresh that you literally want to just drink it in.
-And especially right now as it happens to be perfumed by the Spring blossoms.

 The people in Montepulciano are kind, warm and welcoming.
 And they all seem to get such gratification from making sure that you are enjoying every moment.
 No better place to call “home” for any bit of time.